matthewgeorgy/mmdbg/README.md

 =========================================================
 ```

 The warning messages follow this format: `ERROR TYPE:   ADDRESS (FILENAME.c/cpp (LINE #))`.
 The meanings of each of these points tend to be consistent, but for some it varies.
-These will be described below.
+Simply navigating to the File + Line # specified in the output will always be helpful, but for the sake of completeness these will be described below.

 ## Reading the output